ecogood/ecg-quicktest-texts/README.md

 ## License

-* All files under ``data/`` contain texts from the Economy for the Common Good (ECG) movement which will be soon be released under a Creative Commons license.
+* All files under ``data/`` contain texts from the Economy for the Common Good (ECG) movement which are released under the Creative Commons Share Alike license.
 * All other files are under the MIT License.

 ## Developers